Students Rights and Responsibilities Handbook

 - Refrain from making attempts to gain unauthorized access, disrupt performance, or hack into any system or server on the District network or outside the District.

 - Practice responsible use of email, texting, and social media.
-Off-campus speech that is communicated electronically may fall within the jurisdiction of the school if it creates a substantial disruption to the learning environment.
+Off-campus speech that is communicated electronically may fall within the school’s jurisdiction if it creates a substantial disruption to the learning environment.

 - Refrain from distributing personal contact information about themselves or others.
 This includes full name, address, and telephone number.